Why Amazon's Echo Dot Is Better Than Amazon Echo

 Those who pre-ordered the first model a month before its launch (March 31, 2016) were fortunate to receive it early though there remain limitations on how many you could purchase.

-That limit was one per order and two per customer, but that'll no longer be the case.
+That limit was one per order and two per customer, but that's no longer be the case.

 - You can get several 2nd generation model, and if you order 5, you get 1 free Echo Dot.

-The new model is sure to sell out quickly, so I'd pre-order it as fast as possible prior to its October 20, 2016 release date.
-When you have a fantastic product at half the rate, then things will sell out quickly as we've already seen.
+The new model is Amazon's top seller even post its October 20, 2016 release date.
+When you have a fantastic product at half the rate, then it's no wonder why so many are adamant to try Alexa out as we've already seen.

 Final Thoughts on Amazon's Echo Dot